alexnesov/Banking-System-Kata/README.md

 ## Guiding principles

 <ul>
-<li> Separation of concerns &rarr Removal of side effects
+<li> Separation of concerns &rarr; Removal of side effects
 <li> Domain layer not imported form any other part of the application.
 Because it's the center, the business logic.
 The other element should gravitate around, and not the other way around.
 <li> Domain is stack agnostic, ca be chaged without any impact on business logic
 </ul>